katmafalela/fullstack-capstone-dockerized/server/README.md

 1. Express server setup in `/index.js`
 2. The database connection is setup in `db/connection.js`
+3. CORS is enabled and there's a test endpoint `/test`

 Now the rest is for you to build on your own 😁